Rylern/ACR122U-tutorial/README.md

 You can now reboot your computer.

+If you are using Yocto, I created a recipe available [here](https://github.com/Rylern/acsccid-yocto).

 ## 2. Installing the SDK

 The next step is to install the SDK, which is required for **developing** the application but not for running it.